Excerpt: The Okapi Promise

 Marc nodded.
 “He gave me this address.”
 Retrieving the token from his pocket, he handed it over.
 The man looked at it in the same way as the woman, turning it over several times.
 He tossed it back to Marc.
 “What you want?”

 Marc spoke the phrase in Rwanda he had learned by heart.
 The language was unfamiliar to him, but he knew he had the accent right.

 The man retreated behind the counter and knelt down.
 Marc presumed he unlocked a safe from the gentle clicks he heard.
 The man stood and unwrapped a small parcel on the counter.

 The Dutchman’s beating heart slowed.
 He hadn’t been sure what type of reception he would get.
 He checked the stones on the counter as best as he was able.
 They were as he had been led to expect.

 Quickly completing his dealings with the pawnbroker, he tucked the package deep into his camera bag and departed with a brief goodbye.

 Walking away from the shop, he felt a presence behind him.
 The hairs on the back of his neck stood erect.
 Turning to look over his shoulder, he saw no-one.
 Walking faster while trying to look casual, he hurried back towards the hotel.
 He already had a place prepared to hide the package.

 His sense of being followed eased, but two men stood on the corner ahead of him, staring his way.
 He pretended to look at his watch, then a map, and crossed the road.
 His muscles wanted to run, but he made himself relax.
 You’re over-reacting!
 He scolded himself and drew slow breaths.

-By the time he arrived at the hotel the sweat that covered his face came from more than exertion.
+By the time he arrived at the hotel, the sweat that covered his face had come from more than exertion.
 Bounding up the stairs two at a time, he opened the door to his room.
 Slumping on his bed, he cradled his bag in his arms.
 Safe!